Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Test the surface element for continuity and for a short.

-• If the entire range is inoperative, check for voltage and check circuit breakers or
+• If the entire range is inoperative, check for voltage and check circuit

 fuses.